glpi-project/doc-agent/source/man/glpi-remote.rst

        -A --add            add scanned remotes to target so they always be inventoried by RemoteInventory task
-       -U --useragent      set used HTTP User-Agent for requests
+       -U --useragent      set used HTTP User-Agent for requests --vardir <PATH>     use specified path as storage folder for agent persistent datas

      Target definition options:
        -s --server=<URI>   agent will send tasks result to that server